swedenconnect/technical-framework/ELN-0608 - Certificate Profile for Central Signing Services.md

 <a name="authentication-context-and-attribute-mapping"></a>
 #### 2.3.2.
 Authentication Context and Attribute mapping

-Certificates MUST include an `AuthContextExtension` according to
-\[[AuthCont](#authcont)\].
-This extension SHALL include one SAML Authentication Context Information element identified by the XML schema name space
+Certificates MUST include an `AuthContextExtension` according to \[[AuthCont](#authcont)\].
+This extension SHALL include one SAML Authentication Context Information element identified by the XML schema name space identifier:
-identifier:

 > `http://id.elegnamnden.se/auth-cont/1.0/saci`

 The `<saci:SAMLAuthContext>` element SHALL contain both an `<saci:AuthContextInfo>` element as well as an `<saci:IdAttributes>` element.

 The `<saci:IdAttributes>` element SHALL contain one `<saci:AttributeMapping>` element for each subject attribute or other name form that was obtained from a SAML attribute in the SAML assertion used to authenticate the signer as part of the signature creation process.
 Each `<saci:AttributeMapping>` element SHALL provide the `<saml:AttributeValue>` that were obtained from the SAML assertion.

+<a name="certificate-policy"></a>
+#### 2.3.2.
+Certificate Policy

+Certificates SHALL contain at least one referenced certificate policy.
+PKC certificates SHALL contain at least one reference to a policy idefined in \[[EU-POL-NCP](#eu-pol-ncp)\].
+Qualified Certificates SHALL reference at least one certificate policy identified in \[[EU-POL-QC](#eu-pol-qc)\].

 <a name="normative-references"></a>
 ## 3. Normative References